Students can take part in three Trócaire Awards Programmes, based on global justice issues.

 Call a school assembly and role-play a situation that might occur in the focus country – use the Lenten pack to help you do so.

 Record a video or photograph the children participating in the activities featured in the Lenten pack and send us in a DVD.

-Read entry details for the Better World Awards 2014 (closing date 2 May 2014)
+Read entry details for the Better World Awards 2014 (competition closed)

 Members of each group who submit an entry receive a Trócaire Better World Award certificate and badge.
 In addition, 15 awards are given to groups whose entries are of special merit.
 The merit awards include artefacts from the country featured, a fair-trade hamper and resource materials for the classroom.